 A Memoir of the Sea

 In San Francisco during the 1960s, Roberto Loiderman shoved off on a ship carrying napalm to Vietnam, which was called “the Zone” by seaman of the time.
-On the Hook is a vivid memoir of life at sea, a motley crew of colorful ship mates, and thrilling adventures ashore in “the Zone.”
+On the Hook is a vivid memoir of life at sea, a motley crew of colorful ship mates, and thrilling adventures ashore in war-torn Southeast Asia.

-Roberto Loiderman’s exploits as a merchant seaman came about totally on a whim.
-Living a carefree life of free love, and often free acid, in San Francisco during the 1960s, Loiderman, with seemingly ridiculous ease, no training or experience, shoved off on a ship carrying napalm to Vietnam.
+Roberto Loiederman’s exploits as a merchant seaman came about totally on a whim.
+Living a carefree life of free love, and often free acid, in San Francisco during the 1960s, Loiderman, with seemingly ridiculous ease, no training or experience, worked as a deckhand on ships carrying napalm to Vietnam.

 What he learns and who he meets, both at sea and ashore in Asia, provide colorful tales of a young man whose life is taking him wherever the tides run.
 The adventure, humor, and insight make adaptation to film or series just about perfect.